nguyencuong382/vell/README.md

 ### Custom `vell.ini` config file

-Some misspelled words like 'my_var' are your definition and they appear many time, you can ignore them by theirs frequency of appearance
+Some misspelled words like 'my_var' are your definition and they appear many times, you can ignore them by theirs frequency of appearance
 In this case.
-I tell to vell if a word appear more than 5 times, they will be ignored
+I tell to vell if a word appears more than 5 times, it will be ignored

 ```ini
 [spell]